heycalaway/snippets-by-jeff/README.md

 ## Summary
-Alright, alright, PeterJohn. **Snippets by Jeff** is not entirely a collection of snippets by Jeff.
-But they are *for* Jeff, so bugger off!
+**Snippets by Jeff** is a curated collection of snippets originally intended for working with PHP, CSS and JavaScript.

-Okay, okay.

-Come back.

-No, for real, come back!

-You can stayyy.
-And you *can* use these snippets.
-Even though they're *for* Jeff.
-Not entirely *by* Jeff.
-See instructions below.

 ---